samyk/BPL/README.md

 Please read carefully before accessing any content under this license.

-The Blind Public License is a restrictive license that does **not** allow any reading, viewing, interpreting, emulating, debugging, disassembling, reverse engineering, or executing ("Observing") of these files, code, schematics, content or any other attached material (the "Technology") other than this license.
+The Blind Public License is a restrictive license that does **not** allow any person to read, view, interpret, emulate, debug, disassemble, reverse engineer, or execute ("Observing") any included code, schematics or engineering diagrams (the "Technology").

-This license **does** provide you the right to share, distribute, remix, transform, and build upon the Technology for non-commercial use under the condition that the Technology has not been Observed.
+This license **does** provide you the right to share, distribute, remix, transform, and build upon the Technology for non-commercial use.

 You **must** give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests you Observed the Technology or that the licensor endorses you.
+You may do so in any reasonable manner, but not in any way that suggests that the licensor endorses you.

 The above notice and this permission notice shall be included in all copies or substantial portions of the Technology.
 We may change these terms at any time **without** sending you a notice of details of the change.